 Certain works in a heritage overlay may require a planning permit.
-You can find out if your property is in a heritage overlay and the overlay number by creating a Planning Report at Land Services.
+You can find out if your property is in a heritage overlay and the overlay number by creating a Planning Report at The Land Channel

 Under the Heritage Overlay a planning permit is required to:

 - Demolish or remove a building (including part of a building).